carp-lang/Carp/docs/DynamicSemantics.md

 ## 0. Terms used in this document
 * form : Any valid Carp data struture as represented in text.
 * top level : Any form that isn't embedded in another form.
+* Static Carp : The compiled version of the Carp langauge
+* Dynamic Carp : The interpreted, funcitonal, GC'ed version of the Carp langauge

 ## 1. Scoping Rules
 Related issues: